ambyte/Vertaler/README.md

+# At the moment the project abandoned and rewritten for c # with a different name.

 ### Vertaler is a free translator, which allows to translate the text in any of applications, using Google Translate and Bing Translator services

 ### [vertalerproject.org](http://www.vertalerproject.org/ "Vertaler site")